Resources for Educators

 Make your classroom the wildest place in school with Audubon’s learning resources!
 Engaging activities, environmental lesson plans, and more are available for you to enhance your curriculum and lesson planning.
 Our resources provide tools to connect students with the natural world, inspire learners to take action to help their community, and expand the world of good teachers are already doing by empowering optimism.

-Petit Pierre and the Floating Marsh
+Petite Pierre and the Floating March

 Connect Your Students with the Beauty and Importance of Louisiana’s Wetlands.